 If you'd like to let us know how we're doing, what we're doing right, and what we can improve on, you can contact us here.
 Naturally we have certain limitations that we have to operate under and it would be impossible to act upon every idea presented to us.
 Nevertheless, we value your feedback and read every message received.

 All public charities in the United States are required by the Internal Revenue Service to make certain documents available to the public including their tax-exemption application and supporting documents, the exemption ruling letter provided by the IRS, and its annual information returns (Form 990 series).
-These documents and others are all made freely available for download and public inspection below.
+While Encouragemint is no longer a tax-exempt organization, these documents and others remain freely available for download and public inspection below.

 Tax Exempt Status

-Encouragemint's formal name is Encouragemint, Inc. We are a corporation established in New Jersey with non-profit goals and organized as a charitable organization under Title 15A of the Revised Statutes of New Jersey.
+Encouragemint, Inc was established as a corporation in New Jersey with non-profit goals and organized as a charitable organization under Title 15A of the Revised Statutes of New Jersey.